Podcast: Download

 Forgetting What People Tell You

-It’s especially sad that people struggling the most often forget what their doctors tell them.
+It’s especially troubling that many people struggling the most often forget what their doctors tell them.
+So much healing would take place if people could only remember to follow medical directions.

-However, there are ways to remember more from conversations you can explore.
+The good news that there are ways to remember more from conversations you can explore.
+I highly recommend pursuing each of them.

 Recalling and Following Directions